Volumes have been written about our current food system. Some schools of thought allege it is broken. Others claim it is a modern miracle.

-- CSAs (Consumer Sponsored Agriculture)
+- CSA (Consumer Sponsored Agriculture)

-For a while, as an agriculturist, I actively participated in the on-line discussion (and debates) and tried to educate my non-farming friends.
+For a while, as an agriculturist, I actively participated in the online discussion (and debates) and tried to educate my non-farming friends.
 For example, I would explain to proponents of organic Ag that pesticides are used.
 I would share information about GMO technologies.
-I would talk what would happen to our rangelands without active herbivore grazing.
+I would talk about what would happen to our rangelands without active herbivore grazing.
 The list goes on.

-It occurred to me that the discussions didn’t seem to be so much about food production; but rather were about food consumption.
-The discussions had inherent sub-texts.
+It occurred to me that the discussions didn’t seem to be so much about food production; but rather, were about food consumption.
 It was not as if there wasn’t enough food.
 No, There was plenty.
 None of my friends or family were malnourished.
 They all had sufficient calories.
 In fact, many were concerned about being overweight.
+The discussions had inherent sub-texts.
 It seemed my friends and family were concerned about managing potential risks and making the best decisions possible for their health and, maybe, as a side note, for the environment, too.

 Then!
 I had an Ah-ha moment!
-One day, I realized our discussions are about actually about the food choices we have the luxury to make because we live with such incredible food availability, abundance, and immediacy.
+One day, I realized our discussions were about actually about the food choices we have the luxury to make because we live with such incredible food availability, abundance, and immediacy.
 All of which we take for granted.
 As Susanne Elizabeth Freidberg writes in Fresh, A Perishable History,